SAP-samples/btp-developer-guide-cap/documentation/observability/5-deploy-to-kyma.md

         ingest_otlp:
           enabled: true
     ```
+    The `ingest_otlp` will enable support for OpenTelemetry based data, which is required for the ingestion of distributed traces and metrics.

 1. Apply the configuration with the following command:

     ```
     kubectl apply -n sap-cloud-logging-integration -f cloud-logging-instance.yaml
     ```
+    This will trigger the provisioning of a SAP CLoud Logging instance
+   > [!TIP]
+   > In this guide you create an instance of SAP Cloud Logging with the SAP BTP service operator, which is the recommended way.
+It takes care of creation and periodic rotation of the required secret.
+See [Create an SAP Cloud Logging Instance through SAP BTP Service Operator](https://help.sap.com/docs/cloud-logging/cloud-logging/create-sap-cloud-logging-instance-through-sap-btp-service-operator)
+   However, you can choose any other method of creating the instance and the secret, as long as the parameter for the OTLP ingestion is enabled in the instance.
+For details, see [Configuration Parameters](https://help.sap.com/docs/cloud-logging/cloud-logging/configuration-parameters).

 1. Wait for the instance to be created.
 You can check its status using the following command:

     ```